corabank/desafio-ios/Pods/Sourcery/README.md

 To clarify what is expected of our community, Sourcery has adopted the code of conduct defined by the Contributor Covenant.
 This document is used across many open source communities, and articulates my values well.
 For more, see the [Code of Conduct](CODE_OF_CONDUCT.md).

-## Sponsoring

-If you'd like to support Sourcery development you can do so through [GitHub Sponsors](https://github.com/sponsors/krzysztofzablocki) or [Open Collective](https://opencollective.com/sourcery), it's highly appreciated 🙇‍

 ## License

 Sourcery is available under the MIT license.
 See [LICENSE](LICENSE) for more information.